Brytenwally/AccountTokens/README.md

 In-Game Usage:

-Type tokens or status in a bot whisper or party chat to check your account balance.
+Type "tokens"  in party chat to check your account balance.

 Commands are automatically intercepted and will block if you do not have enough tokens.